matter-labs/zksync-web-era-docs/docs/dev/tutorials/cross-chain-tutorial.md

 ## Prerequisites

 - You are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [quickstart tutorial](../building-on-zksync/hello-world.md).
 - You already have some experience working with Ethereum.
+- You have a web3 wallet app which holds some Goerli test ETH and some zkSync test ETH.

 :::warning
 - The `yarn` instructions only run on Node version 14.